wso2/docs-is/en/docs/guides/identity-lifecycles/configure-user-stores-for-scim2-based-inbound-provisioning.md

 ![claim-list-scim2](../../../assets/img/guides/claim-list-scim2.png)

-3. Once you found the Mapped Local Claim, select that claim under **http://wso2.org/claims**.
+3. Once you find the Mapped Local Claim, select that claim under **http://wso2.org/claims**.
-4. Click Edit and modify the Mapped Attribute field in the resulting page.
+4. Click **Edit** and modify the **Mapped Attribute** field in the resulting page.

     !!! note
         Here we have configured a claim attribute mapping for a primary userstore.
 If you have a secondary userstore, you need to add another mapping for those as well.
-To do that just click on Add Attribute Mappings and set the corresponding values for userstore domain name and mapped attribute.
+To do that just click on **Add Attribute Mappings** and set the corresponding values for **userstore domain name** and **mapped attribute**.
         ![update-local-claim-scim2.png](../../../assets/img/guides/update-local-claim-scim2.png)

-!!! info
+!!! info "Related Topics"
-    For information about Local Claim Dialect attributes, click [here](../../../guides/dialects/add-claim-mapping/).
+    -   For information about Local Claim Dialect attributes, click [here](../../../guides/dialects/add-claim-mapping/).

-You can see the sample cURL commands for all SCIM 2.0 operations [here](../../../apis/scim2-rest-apis/).
+    -	You can see the sample cURL commands for all SCIM 2.0 operations [here](../../../apis/scim2-rest-apis/).